mrme77/Flight-Patterns-Clustering-using-ML-Algorithms./README.md

 ## Overview

-This project focuses on implementing algorithms like K-Means and Mean Shift to cluster flight data.
-Both models are fitted on flight data, without splitting into training and testing set since the test set will not have true labels available.
-The intent is assign each flight to a clsuter based on specific features to possibly identify flight patterns in the geographical region closer to the ADSB receiver.
+This project is dedicated to the exploration of flight patterns using machine learning algorithms, specifically K-Means and Mean Shift.
+The primary objective is to cluster flight data based on relevant features, aiming to uncover potential flight patterns within the geographical area surrounding the ADSB receiver.
+Unlike traditional machine learning tasks, the dataset is not divided into training and testing sets, as the test set lacks true labels.
+Instead, the focus is on unsupervised clustering to group flights based on their characteristics.
+The ultimate goal is to gain insights into flight behavior and identify distinct patterns within the region of interest.

 to be continued....